orangecapinnovative/job-quest/README.md

 What is the difference between MongoDB and MySql?

 Simple answer is MongoDB store data in different way it store data as json structure record instead of table like MySql.There are a lot of different thing between these two style of database ex.
 MySQL is relational database and has it own SQL query syntax , Mongo is better for scalability if I need to choose database for a project I prefer MongoDB.

+###Comment
+This test is really fun. hope you don't mind if I did any mistake, I really passionate and confident in my javascript skill but I still have a lot of thing to learn

+Thanks